 Michigan RWJF Clinical Scholars Program Curriculum Overview

 Completion of courses leads to a Master's in Health & Health Care Research.
-For those interested in the Master's course only, please review the information for applicants.
+For those interested in the Master's course only, please review the instructions for applicants.

 An In-State/Out-of-State Tuition Supplement is available to qualified applicants.